 Fiber is a form of carbohydrate which your body can not digest.
 Excess fiber also prevents the absorption of vitamins and minerals.
 Therefore, a sudden switch to a high fiber diet may aggravate digestive problems, flatulence, abdominal pain, etc.

 Therefore it’s better to be slow but steady.
-Avoid all kind of products containing refined flour as well as high fiber.
+Avoid all kinds of products containing refined flour as well as high fiber.
 Instead of brown rice, pick single polished rice, hand pound rice, boiled rice.
 Try millets as per the season once or twice a week.
 If you are not sensitive to gluten, enjoy atta instead of maida.

 Remember you need a steady glucose response and can’t afford to have too many blood glucose spikes.
-So whole grain cereals are undoubtedly a better choice rather than its refined versions.
+So whole grain cereals are undoubtedly a better choice rather than their refined versions.
 (1) (2) (3) (4)